serpent-os/serpentos.com/docs/blog/posts/end-of-feb-update.md

 Serpent OS fully functioning on baremetal, with explicit targets in mind: the hardware that core developers are currently using.

-This images will be available but not promoted for general use - given their intended use as dogfooding systems.
+These images will be available but not promoted for general use - given their intended use as dogfooding systems.
 This is part of our shift to the `oxide-alpha-1` target milestone, which will be discussed further in our next post announcing the prealpha image.